18F/accessibility/pages/multimedia.md

 ### Closed captioning

 Videos with audio require synchronized closed captioning.
-Anything said in the video must be included in the closed captioning, and anything in the closed captioning must be said in the video.
+Anything said in the video must be included in the closed captioning, and anything written in the closed captioning must be said in the video.
+This includes names, sounds, and descriptions.
+In other words, the captions and audio should be equivalent.
 WCAG requires pre recorded video to be captioned at A, while live video requires captioning at AA.

 ### Audio description